Easiest Enchilada Sauce (5-Minutes!)

 How to Use Homemade Enchilada Sauce

 This recipe makes a little over two cups of sauce (so a little more than a 15-oz can of store-bought sauce), and is the perfect about for a batch of enchiladas.
-Try it with easy chicken enchiladas and simple chicken enchilada skillet.
+Try it with easy chicken enchiladas, sweet potato black bean enchiladas, or vegetarian enchilada casserole.

 Or, try it as a topper for Mexican Shredded Beef, Taco Meat, Turkey Tacos, or any time you want to jazz up taco night.